Bridges & Crowns

 - Loose crown – Sometimes the cement washes out from under the crown, allowing the crown to become loose.
 Bacteria can then leak in and cause decay to the tooth.

 - Crown falls off – You should immediately contact your dentist (608) 274-5970 if your crown falls off.
 Dental adhesive or temporary tooth cement (sold in stores for this purpose) can be used to fix the crown.
-Your dentist can recement your crown, but sometimes a new crown is made.
+Your dentist can recement your crown, but sometimes a new crown will needed.

-For any and all problems, call your Madison Family dentist and he/she can help fix the problem.
+For any and all problems, call your Madison Family dentist and we can help fix the problem.

 How long does a dental crown last?

-This lifespan depends on the amount of “wear and tear” the crown experiences, how well oral hygiene habits are followed, and your personal mouth-related habits.
-Avoid grinding or clenching your teeth, chewing ice, biting your fingernails, and using your teeth to open packages.
+A crown’s lifespan depends on the amount of “wear and tear” it experiences, how well oral hygiene habits are followed, and your personal habits.
+Avoid grinding or clenching your teeth, chewing ice, biting your fingernails, or using your teeth to open packages in order to help your crown last as long as possible.

 A dental bonding is a more temporary option.